 - Develop action items for your team to evaluate different data points to take action through enhanced fundraising.

 VP, Business Development, Fíonta

-Erika has over 15 years working with nonprofit and association clients, helping them envision, solve, and implement mission-critical technology.
+Erika has over 15 years of working with nonprofit and association clients, helping them envision, solve, and implement mission-critical technology.

 In previous roles at Blackbaud and Community Brands, she led key initiatives around product launches, driving double-digit revenue growth.
 She has been in the Salesforce ecosystem since 2011, holds a PMP certification, and is a certified Salesforce Administrator, Nonprofit Cloud Consultant, and Pardot Specialist.

-She is a graduate of the McCombs School of Business at the University of Texas and her career includes leadership roles in product development, delivery, and partnerships.
+She is a graduate of the McCombs School of Business at the University of Texas, and her career includes leadership roles in product development, delivery, and partnerships.